Falcon Gold (CVE:FG) Trading Up 33.3% – Still a Buy?

-The firm has a market capitalization of C$7.10 million, a P/E ratio of -3.40 and a beta of 0.61.
-The business has a 50 day simple moving average of C$0.03 and a two-hundred day simple moving average of C$0.03.
+The stock has a 50 day moving average price of C$0.03 and a two-hundred day moving average price of C$0.03.
+The company has a market capitalization of C$7.10 million, a price-to-earnings ratio of -3.40 and a beta of 0.61.

 About Falcon Gold